Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Introduction

-In this paper, we focus on a set-up where the ambiguity about the target population comes solely from lack of knowledge about the population share vector, and make new proposals which can be used to address the issues of external validity.
-In many cases, although one does not have precise knowledge about the population share vector, one may have information on its plausible range, gained from other data sources.
-Such a prior range of the population share vector can be obtained from aggregate demographic statistics from other published data sets such as PSID or the U.S. Census data.
-Then one may want to construct a confidence set for a treatment effect parameter that is valid as long as the population share vector lies in the range.
-For this, we write a treatment effect parameter as a function of the population share vector, and propose a semiparametrically efficient estimator.
-Using the estimator, we develop a method to construct a robust confidence set which is valid for any target population corresponding to any population share vector in the given range.
+In this paper, we propose a new inference method that accommodates such ambiguity.
+In many cases, while one may not know the population shares precisely, one may obtain an idea about a plausible range of the population share vector from aggregate demographic statistics from published data sets such as PSID or the U.S. Census data.
+Given such a range, we can write the treatment effect parameter as a function of the population share vector, and develop a robust confidence set which is valid for any target population corresponding to any population share vector in the given range.
+As a first result, we show how this can be done in this paper.

+Once a benchmark population share vector is used and an estimate is obtained, one might ask what would be the range of other population share vectors that the current estimate is ``applicable to''.
+This range of other population share vectors constitutes what we call \textit{the scope of external $\eta$-validity}.
+This scope represents the set of the population share vectors over which the benchmark treatment effect remains unchanged up to its small fraction $\eta$.
+When the treatment effect sensitively depends on the population share vector, the scope will be narrow, implying a small scope of external validity.
+Thus our second task in the paper is to discover this range from data with an appropriate measure of error controlled at a pre-specified level.